xstreck1/LibBoolEE/README.md

 Library for Evaluation of Boolean Expressions
 =============================================

-This is a tiny, C++, multiplatform, and dependency-less library that evaluates boolean expressions in a text form.
+This is a tiny, C++, dependency-less library that evaluates boolean expressions in a text form.

 Example:
 --------